 - Go to www.agilent.com.

-- Enter the document's part number (located on the title page) in the Search box.
+- Enter the document's part number (located on the title page) in the Quick Search box.

+- Click SEARCH.

-- Click Search.
+- Click on the hyperlink for the document.

-- Open the PDF and print the document.
+- When the PDF document is open, click the printer icon located in the tool bar.